Veldin/string-pipelines/readme.md

 assertEquals("This is a Simple pipeline.", result); // 'This' is capitalized and the '\r' is chomped.
 ```

-I'm stil working on this :)
+I'm still working on this :)